projects

 Solar observation data that I contribute to the AAVSO Solar Section, an international group of observers dedicated to observing our Sun, the closest variable star in the sky.
 The AAVSO Solar Section monitors and records sunspots from which the monthly American Relative Sunspot Numbers (RA) are computed and used by scientific and academic organizations.

-Custom GPT models developed 2023 completed
+Custom GPT models developed

 "Cosmic Quest Adventure": An interactive research game